 What personal information do we collect?

-We collect the personal information which you provide to us.
+We collect the personal information which you provide to us through the website.
 This may include your name, address, telephone number, organisation, service or educational institution details, email address, or communication preferences.

 Where possible, you have the option of interacting with us anonymously (for example, as a visitor of the website) or using a pseudonym if you feel more comfortable dealing